Natural food for Gerbils in the Gerbil Webshop!

 What do Gerbils eat in the wild?

 gerbil food Seeds: Gerbils love seeds and they play an important role in their diet.
-They can feed on a variety of seeds, such as grass seeds, cereal grains, nuts and seeds of various plants.
+They can feed on a variety of seeds, such as grass seeds, grains, nuts and seeds of various plants.

-Roots and tubers: Gerbils have the ability to dig for and eat roots and tubers.
+Roots and Tubers: Gerbils have the ability to dig for and eat roots and tubers.
 Root vegetables and other underground parts of plants provide nutrients and moisture to Gerbils in their natural habitat.

 How does a Gerbil's digestion work?

 The gerbil, a modest granivore, has a digestive system that is perfectly suited to its seed-rich diet.
-But let's not forget that they also have a penchant for a little green on their plate.
-They are like gourmets who feast on herbs, grassy plants and even the succulent stems of plants.
-You can almost hear them say, "Ah, a touch of grass, a pinch of spice, and my meal is complete!"
+But let’s not forget that they also have a penchant for a little green on their plate.
+They are like gourmets who feast on herbs, grassy plants, and even the succulent stems of plants.
+You can almost hear them say, “Ah, a touch of grass, a pinch of herbs, and my meal is complete!”

 What do a Gerbil's teeth look like?